ArtifactDB/ExperimentHub-schemas/README.md

 Check the [Releases page](https://github.com/ArtifactDB/ExperimentHub-schemas/releases) for versioned releases of the resolved schemas.

 For developers: we have followed the [instructions here](https://github.com/ArtifactDB/BiocObjectSchemas) for customizing the Bioconductor schemas.
+Most changes relate to the introduction of ExperimentHub metadata requirements to the [common subschema](raw/_common/v1.json).